Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Smoothed Particle Hydrodynamics

-See Appendix \ref{sec:sph_append} in the appendix for a more detailed discussion.
 Briefly, Eq.~(\ref{wc_sph_av}) is an approximation of Euler's equations for weakly compressible flows, with an added artificial viscosity term $\Pi_{ij}$.
-In this manuscript, a deterministic external forcing $\bm f_{ext}$ was used (see Appendix \ref{sec:ext_force}), which provides the energy injection mechanism.
-We also utilize the popular formulation of an artificial viscosity $\Pi_{ij}$ described in Eq.~(\ref{eq:artificial_viscosity}), which approximates in aggregate the contributions from the bulk and shear viscosity ($\alpha$), a Nueman-Richtmyer viscosity for handling shocks ($\beta$) \cite{monaghan12, MORRIS1997}, as well as the effective, eddy viscosity effect of turbulent advection from the under-resolved scales, i.e. scales smaller than the mean-particle distance.
+In this manuscript, a deterministic external forcing $\bm f^i_{ext} = (\theta_{inj}/ke(t)) \bm v_i$ consistent with DNS (as seen in \cite{dlivescu_fext}) provides the energy injection mechanism, where $ke$ is the kinetic energy and $\theta_{inj}$ is an energy injection rate parameter.
+We also utilize an artificial viscosity $\Pi_{ij}$ described in Eq.~(\ref{eq:artificial_viscosity}), which approximates in aggregate the contributions from the bulk and shear viscosity ($\alpha$), a Nueman-Richtmyer viscosity for handling shocks ($\beta$) \cite{monaghan12, MORRIS1997}, as well as the effective, eddy viscosity effect of turbulent advection from the under-resolved scales, i.e. scales smaller than the mean-particle distance (see Appendix \ref{sec:sph_append} in the appendix for a more detailed discussion).